-"Dwelling unit" means the same as defined in Section 21-10.1.
+Dwelling Unit.
+Has the same meaning as defined in § 21-10.1.
 For purposes of this chapter, dwelling units include farm dwellings, ohana units, accessory dwelling units, and caretaker units.

-"Effects" or "impacts" mean changes to the human environment from the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternative, including those effects that occur at the same time and place as the proposed action or alternative and may include effects that are later in time or farther removed in distance from the proposed action or alternative.
+Effects or Impacts.
+Changes to the human environment from the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternative, including those effects that occur at the same time and place as the proposed action or alternative and may include effects that are later in time or farther removed in distance from the proposed action or alternative.

-["EIS" means an informational document prepared in compliance with the environmental quality commission's rules and regulations implementing HRS Chapter 343.]
+[EIS.
+An informational document prepared in compliance with the environmental quality commission's rules implementing HRS Chapter 343.]

-"Emergency permit" means a special management area emergency permit as defined in HRS Section 205A-22.
+Emergency Permit.
+Special management area emergency permit as defined in HRS § 205A-22.

-"Environmental disclosure document" means an environmental assessment or an environmental impact statement prepared in compliance with HRS Chapter 343.
+Environmental Disclosure Document.
+An environmental assessment or an environmental impact statement prepared in compliance with HRS Chapter 343.

-"Finding of no significant impact" means a determination based on an environmental assessment that the subject action will not have a significant effect and[,] therefore[,] will not require the preparation of an environmental impact statement.
+Finding of No Significant Impact.
+A determination based on an environmental assessment that the subject action will not have a significant effect and[,] therefore[,] will not require the preparation of an environmental impact statement.

-"Floor area" means the area of all floors of a structure excluding unroofed areas, measured from exterior faces of exterior walls.
+Floor Area.
+The area of all floors of a structure excluding unroofed areas, measured from exterior faces of exterior walls.
 The floor area includes areas under the roof overhang or eaves, and the roof or floor above which are supported by posts, columns, partial walls, or similar structural members.

-"Hawaii Sea Level Rise Vulnerability and Adaptation Report" means the 2017 report prepared by Tetra Tech, Inc., and the State Department of Land and Natural Resources, Office of Conservation and Coastal Lands, and adopted by the Hawaii Climate Change Mitigation and Adaptation Commission.
+Hawaii Sea Level Rise Vulnerability and Adaptation Report.
+The 2017 report prepared by Tetra Tech, Inc., and the State department of land and natural resources, office of conservation and coastal lands, and adopted by the Hawaii climate change mitigation and adaptation commission.

-"Hawaii Sea Level Rise Viewer" means the interactive viewer prepared by the Pacific Islands Ocean Observing System through coordination with the Hawaii Sea Grant Program and the State Department of Land and Natural Resources to support the Hawaii Sea Level Rise Vulnerability and Adaptation Report.
+Hawaii Sea Level Rise Viewer.
+The interactive viewer prepared by the Pacific Islands Ocean Observing System through coordination with the Hawaii sea grant program and the State department of land and natural resources to support the Hawaii Sea Level Rise Vulnerability and Adaptation Report.

-["Historic wetlands" are wetlands which have been in existence for 50 years or longer.
+[Historic Wetlands.
+Wetlands that have been in existence for 50 years or longer.]

-"Minor permit" means special management area minor permit as defined in HRS Section 205A-22.
+[Minor Permit.
+Special management area minor permit as defined in HRS § 205A-22.]

-"Natural wetlands" are those wetlands not created by a human activity.]
+[Natural Wetlands.
+Those wetlands not created by a human activity.]

-"Land" means the same as defined in HRS Chapter 205A.
+Land.
+Has the same meaning as defined in HRS Chapter 205A.

-"Mauka" means landward or in a landward direction from the sea.
+Mauka.
+Landward or in a landward direction from the ocean.

-"Person" means any individual, organization, partnership, firm, association, trust, estate, public or private corporation, the [state] State or any of its political subdivisions, or any other legal entity.
+Person.
+Any individual, organization, partnership, firm, association, trust, estate, public or private corporation, limited liability company, the State or any of its political subdivisions, or any other legal entity.